Celebrating the Wonderful Women of Victoria

 This Scandinavian-style spa features traditional cedar and basswood saunas, infrared saunas, a eucalyptus steam room, a cold plunge pool, Nordic bucket showers, salt lounge, and three beautiful patios in a modern downtown setting.
 Treat your fellow ladies: RITUAL is now taking bookings for their first-ever season!

-Synergy Sustainability Institute is a Victoria-based non-profit with the mission to improve Vancouver Island’s green-economy.
+Synergy Enterprises is a Victoria-based non-profit with the mission to improve Vancouver Island’s green-economy.
 CEO and Executive Director of the Synergy Foundation, Jill Doucette made waves across the industry with the founding of Synergy Enterprises in 2008, shortly after completing her studies in biology at the University of Victoria.
 She is an active writer and speaker with three published books, and is fully passionate about how business, industry, and communities can work harmoniously and efficiently towards a low-carbon future.
 Above all else, she is an incredible innovator and entrepreneur, with infectious enthusiasm and creativity – and it shines through her business.

 That Girl in Victoria